Marc-Joseph Marion du Fresne: Death and reprisals

 Roux, meanwhile, held his fire and realised that they had narrowly escaped being killed in their sleep.
 One chief told Roux that Te Kauri had killed Marion.
 At this point, longboats full of armed French sailors had arrived with the news that Marion and the sailors had been killed.

 In the following days, the French came under relentless attack.
 The hospital camp was abandoned, and any tools and supplies stolen.
 Māori villages were burnt down with four principal chiefs killed along with more than five hundred men.
 More evidence of Marion's death was found as the natives were seen wearing the clothes of Marion and his fellow dead sailors.
+They were eaten (please check French version of this article for reference).

 The French, meanwhile, refocused their efforts on repairing and rebuilding the masts.
 Roux, Croizet, and Du Clesmeur took joint command undertaking reprisals against Māori over a one-month period as the ships were prepared for departure.
 A brief reprieve was disturbed with an attack by around fifty Māori who eventually fled after a narrow skirmish having suffered their own losses.

 On the 7th of July, Du Clesmeur ordered Te Kauri's village burned.
-Roux and Du Clesmeur searched the village finding more evidence of Marion and his crew's deaths.
-Human bones charred from a fire, intestines concealed under rubbish, and a coat belonging to one of the men with spears holes.
+Roux and Du Clesmeur searched the village finding more evidence of Marion and his crew's deaths: human bones charred from a fire, intestines concealed under rubbish, and a coat belonging to one of the men with spear holes.
 The village had been entirely deserted apart from a single old man who was shot by one of the sailors in retaliation.
 The pair also traveled to the place where the massacre had taken place but could not find anything apart from ruins of their boats.

-The expedition finally left on the 12th of July 1772.
+The expedition finally left on 12 July 1772.
 The French buried a bottle at Waipoa on Moturua, containing the arms of France and a formal statement taking possession of the whole country, with the name of France Australe.

-Both published and unpublished accounts of Marion's death circulated widely, giving New Zealand a bad reputation as a dangerous land unsuitable for colonisation, and challenged the stereotypes of Pacific Islanders as noble savages which was prevalent in Europe at that time.
+Both published and unpublished accounts of Marion's death circulated widely, giving New Zealand a bad reputation as a dangerous land unsuitable for colonisation, and challenged the stereotypes of Pacific Islanders as noble savages which were prevalent in Europe at that time.